FAQ

 How are payments calculated?

 We charge you by the amount of data that you load into Rill when building your sources and models.
 Use the pricing calculator on our pricing site for more insight into how much your data might cost!
-If you'd like a further detailed inspection of your objects, contact us and we'll set this up for you.
+If you'd like a further detailed inspection of your objects, contact us, and we'll set this up for you.

 When am I billed?

 You'll be billed on the first of each month via our partner at Stripe.
 You'll need to set up a valid credit card as explained in our billing documentation.
-If ther are any issues with the card, you'll be notified in the UI and be given a few day grace period to update your information.
+If there are any issues with the card, you'll be notified in the UI and be given a few day grace period to update your information.
 If you start in the middle of the month, you'll be billed prorated for the number of days you have access to Rill Cloud.

 Why was I billed $XXX?

 You can check your data usage in your organization setting usage page.
 The graph will display the data that you have over 10GB.
 Use the pricing calculator to see your cost of your current data usage.
-If you'd like a further detailed inspection of your objects, contact us and we'll set this up for you.
+If you'd like a further detailed inspection of your objects, contact us, and we'll set this up for you.

 Enterprise Plan